-Brookfield has completed the selection process for two Clean Water Fund Planning Studies.
-These were submitted simultaneously late December 2018 to the Connecticut Department of Energy and Environmental Protection (DEEP).
-One Planning Study is for a Brookfield Facilities Plan and the other is for a focused Planning Study for Providing Municipal Sewer Service to Candlewood Lake Area.
+Brookfield has been awarded two Clean Water Fund Planning Study grants from the Connecticut Department of Energy and Environmental Protection (DEEP) in May 2019.
+One Planning Study is for a Brookfield Facilities Plan and the other is for a focused Planning Study for the to Candlewood Lake Area to intercept the septic flows to the lake.
 The Candlewood Lake area is not currently part of the Brookfield sewer system.
-Brookfield has selected CDM Smith and Lombardo Associates as the engineering companies of choice for the Facilities Plan and Candlewood Lake Area Planning Study, respectively.
+Brookfield has selected CDM Smith and Lombardo Associates, Inc (LAI) as the engineering companies of choice for the Facilities Plan and Candlewood Lake Area Planning Study, respectively.

 The agreement by both companies with Brookfield is to coordinate the studies where they may intersect.
 In addition, Brookfield will retain its engineering firm Langan, as needed at its expense, for advice and counsel in working with the planning studies.
 Langan has a great deal of institutional knowledge in Brookfield.

-These grant proposals were submitted late December 2018 must be reviewed and accepted by DEEP.
 These are both 55% Clean Water Fund study grants.
-The State typically awards 55% of the cost.
 The WPCA will sponsor the remainder.
-The CT DEEP grants were awarded as of May 13, 2019.
-The Still River project grant is part of a competitive grant program.
+Separately, he Still River project grant is part of a competitive grant program.
 A decision on the award is expected about September.
-See the full application submissions as PDF documents:
+See the full application submissions as PDF above.